Martin Professor of Medieval Philosophy

 Thomas Williams is the Isabelle A. and Henry D. Martin Professor of Medieval Philosophy at Georgetown University.
 He has published widely on medieval philosophy and theology, with a particular focus on Augustine, Anselm, Thomas Aquinas, and John Duns Scotus.

-His work includes Anselm: A Very Short Introduction, Anselm: The Complete Treatises with Selected Letters and Prayers and the Meditation on Human Redemption, and a translation of Augustine' Confessions.
+His work includes Anselm: A Very Short Introduction, Anselm: The Complete Treatises with Selected Letters and Prayers and the Meditation on Human Redemption, and a translation of Augustine's Confessions.

 Thomas Williams & Georgetown University Professor